wixplosives/file-services/packages/overlay/README.md

 # @file-services/overlay

-An in-memory `memoryFs` based layered file-system that bridges between two file systems
+An in-memory based layered file-system that bridges between two file systems

 ## Motivation
 Using a layered file system allows users to manipulate files without mutating the original file system.
 Overlay can be used as a virtual layer and provide a solution for storing and manipulating temporary data.

 ## Getting started